What did your beauty routine look like in your twenties?

 Experts recommend introducing exfoliation as a regular part of your skincare routine by starting with a weekly session and transitioning to as much as you can tolerate.

 There is a fine line between knowing what is too little and too much.
 You need to pay close attention to your skin.
-If you notice the skin becomes irritated, with persistent flaking, swelling, or redness, reduce the frequency of exfoliation and assess what could have caused it.
+If you notice it becoming irritated, with persistent flaking, swelling, or redness, reduce the frequency of exfoliation and assess what could have caused it.

 Consult with your dermatologist to advise you on how often you should exfoliate.
-That way, you avoid causing further damage to your skin.
+That will avoid causing further damage to your skin.

 Easy tips for exfoliating mature skin

 - Use a sponge or specialized exfoliation gloves.